Transaction Generation¶

 Where the components of this interface are:

-1. plasmaContract - string: The address of the specific plasma deposit contract which identifies the asset being transferred.
-This is somewhat equivalent to Ethereum’s chain ID transaction parameter.
+: The address of the specific plasma deposit contract which identifies the asset being transferred.
+This is somewhat equivalent to Ethereum’s chain ID transaction parameter.start

-2. start - number: Start of the range being transacted.
+: Start of the range being transacted.end

-3. end - number: End of the range being transacted.
+: End of the range being transacted.methodId

-4. methodId - string: A unique method identifier that tells a given predicate what type of state transition a user is trying to execute.
-This is necessary because a predicate may define multiple ways in which a state object can be mutated. methodId should be computed as the keccak256 hash of the method’s signature, as given by the Predicate API.
+: A unique method identifier that tells a given predicate what type of state transition a user is trying to execute.
+This is necessary because a predicate may define multiple ways in which a state object can be mutated.methodId

-5. parameters - string: Input parameters to be sent to the predicate along with method to compute the state transiton.
+to compute the state transiton.
 Must be ABI encoded according to the Predicate API.
 This is similar to the transaction input value encoding in Ethereum.

-Transaction Encoding and Decoding
+Transaction Encoding and Decoding¶

 Plasma transactions must be ABI encoded or decoded according to the following schema: